Special counsel to probe Biden's handling of government documents | Politics

 Special counsel to probe Biden's handling of government documents

-One distinction between the two cases is that Biden's attorneys said they turned the papers over when they located them, while Trump resisted until an August FBI search, leading to questions of whether he or his staff obstructed the investigation.
-Garland, in an appearance at the Justice Department, said he decided a special counsel was necessary after an initial investigation conducted by John Lausch, the top federal prosecutor in the Chicago region who was appointed by Trump in 2017.
-Garland said that "the extraordinary circumstances here require the appointment of a special counsel."
+"We are confident that a thorough review will show that these documents were inadvertently misplaced," White House lawyer Richard Sauber said in a statement.
+The news means that two likely 2024 election rivals now face inquiries from special prosecutors, who are typically appointed to politically sensitive cases to ensure a degree of independence from Justice Department leadership.

-"This appointment underscores for the public the department's commitment to both independence and accountability in particularly sensitive matters and to making decisions indisputably guided only by the facts and the law," added Garland, who took no questions.
-REPUBLICAN CRITICISM
+That does not mean the two cases are the same.
+Biden's attorneys said they turned over the relevant papers after finding them.
+Trump resisted doing so until an August FBI search, raising questions about whether he or his staff obstructed the investigation.
+Garland said he decided a special counsel was necessary after an initial investigation conducted by John Lausch, a Trump appointee who serves as the top federal prosecutor in the Chicago region.

-Republicans in Congress called the new discoveries evidence of Biden's hypocrisy.
-"It's obvious.
-Everybody can see it, and it's on open display for everyone in the country to see," Republican U.S. Representative Mike Johnson said.
-"Why has the Department of Justice not come in force as they did against the allegations against President Trump?"
+"This appointment underscores for the public the department's commitment to both independence and accountability in particularly sensitive matters and to making decisions indisputably guided only by the facts and the law," Garland said during a Justice Department appearance at which he took no questions.
+Hur, in a statement, said he would conduct the investigation impartially.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)